TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 - The subsystem shall interact with all other subsystems by providing protection and structure for easy accessibility and intuitive field implementation.
 - The enclosure shall provide adequate air flow, allowing the prototype to be properly cooled for consistent operation.
 - The enclosure shall provide user friendly accessibility for troubleshooting and repairs.
-- The enclosure shall provide a robust waterproof case capable of withstanding bugs and weather conditions within reason.
+- The enclosure shall provide a robust waterproof case capable of withstanding insects and weather conditions within reason.
 - The enclosure shall secure all components during transportation and implementation.
 - The design shall provide accessibility for troubleshooting and repairing every component.